empa-scientific-it/openbis/docs/uncategorized/service-plugins.md

     return item
 ```

 now assuming that the OaipmhServlet has been configured at /oaipmh path
 try accessing the following urls:

--   <data store url&gt;/oaipmh/?verb=Identify - returns information
-    about this OAI-PMH repository
+-   <data store url>/oaipmh/?verb=Identify - returns information about this OAI-PMH repository
--   <data store
-    url&gt;/oaipmh/?verb=ListIdentifiers&metadataPrefix=testPrefix -
-    returns the first 100 of data set codes and a resumption token if
-    there is more than 100 data sets available
+-   <data store url>/oaipmh/?verb=ListIdentifiers&metadataPrefix=testPrefix - returns the first 100 of data set codes and a resumption token if there is more than 100 data sets available
--   <data store
-    url&gt;/oaipmh/?verb=ListIdentifiers&resumptionToken=&lt;resumption
-    token&gt; - returns another 100 of data set codes
+-   <data store url>/oaipmh/?verb=ListIdentifiers&resumptionToken=<resumption token> - returns another 100 of data set codes
--   <data store
-    url&gt;/oaipmh/?verb=ListRecords&metadataPrefix=testPrefix - returns
-    the first 100 of data set records and a resumption token if there is
-    more than 100 data sets available
+-   <data store url>/oaipmh/?verb=ListRecords&metadataPrefix=testPrefix - returns the first 100 of data set records and a resumption token if there is more than 100 data sets available
--   <data store
-    url&gt;/oaipmh/?verb=ListRecords&resumptionToken=&lt;resumption
-    token&gt; - returns another 100 of data set records
+-   <data store url>/oaipmh/?verb=ListRecords&resumptionToken=<resumption token> - returns another 100 of data set records
--   <data store
-    url&gt;/oaipmh/?verb=GetRecord&metadataPrefix=testPrefix&identifier=&lt;data
-    set code&gt; - returns a record for a data set with the specified
+-   <data store url>/oaipmh/?verb=GetRecord&metadataPrefix=testPrefix&identifier=<data set code> - returns a record for a data set with the specified code
-    code

 #### ch.systemsx.cisd.openbis.dss.screening.server.oaipmh.ScreeningJythonBasedRequestHandler